data-dot-all/dataall/documentation/userguide/docs/datasets.md

 ![dataset_table_filter_row](pictures/datasets/dataset_table_filter_row.png#zoom#shadow)

 This filter restricts access to only rows where `book_id` is not null, `title` is LIKE `%Harry Potter%` AND `num_pages` is greater than `100`.
 It is important to note that:
-- The row filters that the intersection (logical 'AND') of the row expression(s) - if you need the union (logical 'OR') of multiple expressions you can create separate filters here and apply multiple to the table share item
+- The row filter acts as the intersection (logical 'AND') of the row expression(s) - if you need the union (logical 'OR') of multiple expressions you can create separate filters here and apply multiple to the table share item
 - When creating a new row expression be sure to save the row expression by clicking the save icon (highlighted in red in the above) before creating the filter

 Once the filters are created, they will show in the Filters Table Tab:

 ![dataset_table_filter_filled](pictures/datasets/dataset_table_filter_filled.png#zoom#shadow)

+Table filters are not editable.
+To update an existing filter you must:

+1. Revoke all associated share items using the filter (if applcable)
+2. Delete the table filter
+3. Create a new table filter with any updates as necessary

 These filters can be used when reviewing and approving share objects with table share items to more granularly limit data access.